Skip to main content

 3. Is your state administrative, judicial, or a combination of both?
 In particular, does your state primarily use judicial or administrative procedures to establish and/or enforce support orders?
 Please describe.

-Both, Alaska uses both administrative and judicial process to establish support obligations.
-The administrative process is generally used to establish an order when there is no existing order.
-CSSD rarely uses the judicial process to establish an order.
+Both.
+Alaska uses both administrative and judicial process to establish support obligations.
+The administrative process is generally used to establish an order when there is no existing court order.
+CSED rarely uses the judicial process to establish an order.
 The judicial process is often used when parents seek a child support order without the assistance of the child support agency.
 We do use judicial actions for collection of child support from sources that require it.
-(ANCSA) AS 25.27.160 and 165
+(ANCSA)

 For Additional Information - No Link Provided